radhikasriv/blog3/content/post/2018-06-21-kaggle-submission.md

 date: "2018-06-18T21:49:57-07:00"
 ---
 For my first Kaggle submission, I joined the Home Credit Default Risk competition.
 For this project, we are attempting to predict how capable a client is at repaying a loan.
 To estimate this, we use a training and testing data to build a machine learning model to give as accurate of an estimate we can as to whether the loan will be paid back or not.

-Here are the steps for my highest submission:
+**Here are the steps for my highest submission:**
-#In my submission, I used a linear regression (glm) model.
-To increase my score, I used variables in the training data that have higher weights, which I found using the VAR IMP() function.
-This function showed me variables in my model have the highest importance, for example, ext source 2 has a very high weight and by adding it to my model, ROC which measures my accuracy improved my score a lot.
-Next, I replaced all the "NA" values in my data with the mean of each column, so that I could still use those columns in my predicition.
-This allowed me to use a lot more columns then I originally could.

-#Here is the code for my highest submission:

 First I loaded up all the packages I would need to make my model and test it.
 I added several packages as I worked for added functionality.For example, in order to plot the data, I loaded ggplot2, and to test my model, I loaded the caret package.
 ```r